Find out everything you need to know about the Disneyland Magic Key Pass from someone who uses it all the time.

 Suppose you’re a local with a schedule that makes traveling outside of holidays and peak times possible.

-In that case, you can take advantage of the many days still available for park reservations and have some discount perks on parking, dining, and merchandise.
+In that case, you can visit anytime during operational hours on the many days still available for park reservations and have some discount perks on parking, dining, and merchandise.

 Enchant Key

 The Enchant Key is the middle tier for available season passes.
-The Enchant Key will run you $699 annually, but it’s currently unavailable for purchase.
+The Enchant Key will run you $699 annually, but it’s currently unavailable for new purchases.

 Imagine Key

-The Imagine Key is the most affordable pass at $449 annually, but it’s also currently unavailable for purchase.
+The Imagine Key is the most affordable pass at $449 annually, but it’s also currently unavailable for new purchases.

 Current Magic Key holders can renew their Disneyland Imagine Key if it’s within 30 days of the pass’s expiration date.

-When the Disneyland Imagine Key is up for sale, it’s only available to Southern California residents in the zip codes 90000-93599.
+When the Disneyland Imagine Key is up for sale, it’s only available to residents of California in the zip codes 90000-93599.

 This option is great if you’re a local who wants to skip the more crowded weekend days in favor of casual weeknight visits.